code-at-the-edge/curriculum-materials/content/courses/intro-workshop/faraz-session3/instructions.md

 There must be a way to control the stylistic organization of webpage.

 Happily there are ways.
 With an external **stylesheet** we can give instructions to a computer on how to display the contents of a html document.

 One of the solutions is to use **CSS** (**Cascading Style Sheets**).

-Let's learn about CSS with an activity.
+You have already been using CSS.
+Let's now learn about it with an activity.

+---

-### Activity 2-3
+## Activity 2-3

-1. Go back to your code editor.
-Delete all the stylistic modification you did on your memo from the previous activity.
-(Take your work to `Step 3, Activity 2-2`).
+1. Open your code from the last session.
+You had written a title for your page under the `<header>` tag with use of `<h1>` tag.

-2. In the CSS section of the code playground add the following code.
+2. Now add the starter code here to the CSS section of your code playground.
+Remember not to change the rest of the CSS code.

 ```
-h2 {
+h1 {
   font-weight:normal;
   color: white;
-  font-size: 38px;
+  font-size: 40px;
   font-family: Courier;
-  background-color: black;
+  background-color: Green;
-  text-align: center
+  text-align: center;
 }
 ```